RushiK8626/Document-Chat-Assistant/README.md

 # PDF Analyst CLI

-A command-line application for analyzing PDF documents and answering user questions based on their content.
+A command-line application that analyzes PDF documents and answers user questions based on their content.

 ## Features
 * Extracts text from PDF documents.
-* Converts PDF pages to images for OCR.
 * Processes document content to answer natural language queries.

 ## Installation

-1. Clone this repository:
+* Clone this repository:
 `git clone <repository_url>`
 `cd pdf-analyst-cli`

-2. Create and activate a virtual environment:
+* Create and activate a virtual environment:
-    `python -m venv .venv`
+`python -m venv .venv` <br>
-    `.\.venv\Scripts\activate` (Windows)
+  On Windows:
+`.venv\Scripts\activate` <br>
+  On macOS/Linux:
+`source .venv/bin/activate`

-3. Install dependencies:
+* Install dependencies:
 `pip install -r requirements.txt`

-    *(Ensure you have Tesseract OCR and Poppler installed on your system for full functionality.)*
+(Note: This application requires Tesseract OCR and Poppler to be installed on your system for full functionality.)

 ## Usage

-Run the main script with your PDF file:
+Run the main script:

-`python main.py <path_to_your_pdf.pdf>`
+`python main.py`

-Follow the prompts to ask questions about the PDF content.
+The application will then prompt you to enter the path to your PDF file.